sswam/allemande/doc/nsfw/intro.md

 Read the [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

-Read this [NSFW Intro](/nsfw/intro), then the [User Guide to Adult Features](/nsfw/guide) for more info about adult features, models, characters, and tools.
+Read this [NSFW Intro](/nsfw/intro), then the [NSFW User Guide](/nsfw/guide) for more info about adult features, models, characters, and tools.

 A red dot at the top-right means you are disconnected or offline.
 Reload the page.